nathanpainchaud/lightning-hydra-template/README.md

 │
 ├── tests                     <- Tests of any kind
 │
-├── .env.example              <- Example of file for storing private environment variables ├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── pyproject.toml            <- Project management and tools configuration (also used to infer project root directory)
+├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── pyproject.toml            <- Project management and tools configuration (also used to infer project root directory)